steslowj/steslowj.github.io/src/content/work/webdev/572_ghibli-mapbox.md

   - Web
 ---

 This project is my Lab 3 for UW-Madison Geog 572 Graphic Design in Cartography Class.
+Our assignment was to create a theme for MapBox to embody a movie genre and I tried to design based of the colorful movies from Studio Ghibli.
+The oceans are saturated teals, terrain is bright green to warm oranges, and the font is storybook-like.
+I also included some geo-points that connect real-world location that inspired different scenery/settings of Ghibli movies.

+Skills: Mapbox code, web design, UI-design, fonts, colors, style